Skip to main content

 11:30 -12:00 p.m.
 ET

-The Clinical Sciences Innovation Lab at the College of Veterinary Medicine is a shared resource for lab space, equipment and technical support for molecular and clinical research.
+The Clinical Sciences Innovation Lab at the College of Veterinary Medicine is a shared resource for lab space, equipment, and technical support for molecular and clinical research.
 The Lab works closely with Cornell’s Veterinary Biobank and is an essential part of clinical trials utilizing samples from Cornell’s veterinary hospitals.
-During the tour you’ll see a working molecular research lab, learn about some of the ongoing research being done, and see the recently completed 3D canine model.
+During the tour, you’ll see a working molecular research lab, learn about ongoing research projects, and see the recently completed 3D canine model.

 Tour capacity: 10 people

-Meet: Meet at the inside front doors of Vet College, off Lefty’s Plaza (Tower Road entrance).
+Meet: Meet inside the front doors of the Vet College, off Lefty’s Plaza (Tower Road entrance).
 Look for Amy Robinson, Director of Client & Family Giving, College of Veterinary Medicine Alumni Affairs & Development.

-Note: Comfortable shoes, umbrella recommended if walking to the College from any distance.
+Note: Comfortable shoes and an umbrella are recommended if walking from any distance.
 Spaces within the building can be very tight.
-Latecomers can't join this tour.
+You cannot join this tour if you are more than 5 minutes late.

 Johnson Museum Tour with Ellen Avril, Chief Curator and Judith H. Stoikov Curator of Asian Art